 The gateway certificate must comply with the following constraints on the Extended Key Usage extension.
-It must:

-- Be present
+The extension may be present or not.
+If it is present, it must:

 - Be marked as non-critical, and

-- Only contain the value id-kp-serverAuth
+- Only contain the following values:

+- o id-kp-serverAuth or

+- o id-kp-serverAuth + id-kp-ipsecIKE

-In the event that the VPN gateway does not comply with the constraints on the Extended Key Usage extension mentioned above, you can configure the VPN Client so that it validates the certificate despite this, by adding the dynamic parameter allow_server_and_client_auth set to the value true.
+In the event that the VPN gateway does not comply with the constraints on the Extended Key Usage extension mentioned above, you can configure the VPN Client so that it validates the certificate despite this, by adding the dynamic parameter allow_server_and_client_auth set to the value true (see section 25.2.4 Displaying more parameters).

-In this configuration, the certificate will also be validated if the Extended Key Usage extension contains the following combination of values:
+In this configuration, the certificate will also be validated if the Extended Key Usage extension contains one of the following combinations of values:

-• id-kp-ServerAuth + id-kp-ClientAuth
+- id-kp-ServerAuth + id-kp-ClientAuth or - id-kp-serverAuth + id-kp-ClientAuth + id-kp-ipsecIKE